pachyderm/pachyderm/doc/docs/master/contributing/docs-style-guide.md

 | Version update of dependency | Updates |
 | Generic change | Changes |

-Almost every line in our changelog starts with one of these words, however there are rare cases where it's awkward to explain the change using this structure in which case it's fine to ignore it.
+Almost every line in our changelog starts with one of these words.
+However, there are rare cases where it's awkward to explain the change using this structure in which case it's fine to ignore it.
 However if you find yourself using synonyms like "Upgrade" those should be replaced with words from the